upros/brski-cloud/draft-friel-anima-brski-cloud.md

 The Voucher includes the EST domain to use for EST enroll.
 It is assumed services are accessed at that domain too.
 As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.

+THIS CASE IS THE VOUCHER REDIRECT.
+NEEDS EXTENSTION to Voucher.

 ~~~
 +--------+            +-----------+              +----------+